Steve Slagle: Biography

 Slagle plays and endorses Yanagisawa saxophones — the WO-10 alto saxophone and S9930 soprano saxophone.
-Steve has also been a long time player of Haynes flutes.
-On tenor sax, Steve plays a mid-60's Selmer Mark VI, and on baritone sax, a 1947 Silver Conn.
+He has also played Haynes flutes.
+On tenor sax, he plays a Selmer Mark VI, and, on baritone sax, a 1947 Silver Conn.

 In 2011, Slagle published a composition and improvisation workbook for the creative musician, including stories about his life, in "Scenes, Songs and Solos" (Schaffner Press).

-His many original compositions are published with Slagle Music, BMI.
+His compositions are published with Slagle Music, BMI.